Skip to main content

 While multi-touch attribution is complex on any platform, Google Ads provides a clearer starting point for B2B measurement.
 Search terms, ad-to-landing-page alignment, and conversion intent are more transparent than interpreting passive social engagement.

-When you integrate Google Ads with your CRM and implement offline conversion tracking via a tool like Google Ads API, its power multiplies.
+When you integrate Google Ads with your CRM and implement offline conversion tracking, its power multiplies.
 You can optimize campaigns based on pipeline value and closed revenue, not just form submissions.
 Strong measurement is the foundation.
 Our analytics services are designed to connect ad spend to real business outcomes, not vanity metrics.

 When Meta Ads Can Be a Powerful B2B Tool